richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/CONTRIBUTING.md

 # 📌 Document Status

-Current version: **ALPHA**
+Current version: **2.0.0 (Stable)**
-This document will evolve as the system approaches Phase 4 stability.
+This document will evolve as new modules and capabilities are introduced in v3.0.0 and v4.0.0.